Runbook/runbook/docs/developers/creating_reactions.md

 #### How Reactions are called

-In each datacenter/monitoring zone there is a process running that is sometimes referred to as **"the sink"**, this process is executing [actions/actioner.py](https://github.com/asm-products/cloudroutes-service/blob/master/actions/actioner.py).
-This process will bind a port and listen for [ZeroMQ](http://zeromq.org/) messages.
-These messages are the results of health checks from both the web application and [actions/worker.py](https://github.com/asm-products/cloudroutes-service/blob/master/actions/worker.py).

-When the `actioner.py` receives a ZeroMQ message it converts the JSON message into a dictionary.
-The `actioner.py` will then look up details from Redis and RethinkDB for both the Monitor and all associated Reactions.
-For each Reaction defined in the Monitor it will load the Reaction module `actions/<short-name>` and execute either the `false` or `true` methods.

-When a Monitor is true, `actioner.py` will call the Reaction's `true` method.
-When a Monitor is false, `actioner.py` will call the `false` method.

-The `actioner.py` process calls these methods with 4 objects: `redata`, `jdata`, `rdb_server` and `r_server`.
+After a monitor process has finished performing it's taks the monitor will send the results in JSON format to a process called "the sink" this process is a broker process which receives the messages and then forwards them to an [actioning worker](https://github.com/asm-products/cloudroutes-service/blob/develop/src/actions/actioner.py).
+This process will read the JSON message and determine which reactions it should process.
+The JSON message contains a list of reaction IDs, when the actioner processes this list it will first lookup the details of the reaction from Redis and lookup the details from RethinkDB.
+If he RethinkDB cluster is unavailable for that read request the actioner will utilize the Redis cache for any reaction details it needs.
+This cache may not be the latest and greatest information but it will allow the system to perform the necessary steps with the RethinkDB cluster down.

+All reactions are modules to the actioning system; each module is located in `actions/`.
+After looking up the details of a reaction the actioner will import the module specified by the `short-name` defined.
+For example, the Cloudflare Remove IP reaction is loaded by importing `actions.cloudflare-ip-remove`.
+After importing the module the actioner will call the `action()` method defined in that module.
+The `action()` method is a keyword arguments defined method.
+When the actioner calls this method it specifies values for `redata`, `jdata, `rdb_server`, `r_server` and `config`.

+    try:
+        react = reaction.action(redata=kwargs['redata'], jdata=kwargs['jdata'],
+            rdb=kwargs['rdb'], r_server=kwargs['r_server'], config=kwargs['config'])
+    except Exception as e:
+        logger.error("Got error when attempting to run reaction %s for monitor %s" % ( redata['rtype'], jdata['cid']))

 The `redata` object contains a dictionary of the specific Reaction pulled from the database/cache.
 The `jdata` object contains a dictionary of the JSON message received with some additional fields required for executing Reactions.
 The `rdb_server` is an object required for the connection to the RethinkDB instance.
 The `r_server` is an object required for the connection to the Redis instance.
+The `config` object is a dictionary that contains values loaded on start from the actioner's configuration file.

 Below are examples of the `redata` and `jdata` dictionaries.